DivanteLtd/coreshop-vsbridge/README.md

 Please visit [Vue Storefront site](http://vuestorefront.io) to check out why it's so cool!

 ![Admin panel integration](doc/20181204-111321.png)
-This is the standard Pimcore panel where You can edit Your products, categories and assets.
+<br />This is the standard Pimcore panel where You can edit Your products, categories and assets.

 ![Category admin panel](doc/20181204-111306.png)